Continuing Education Activity

 RSV typically manifests as an upper respiratory illness, with the possibility of lower respiratory tract involvement, and historical and examination findings differ based on the location and severity of the disease.
 If limited to the upper respiratory tract, RSV presents with rhinorrhea, nasal congestion, cough, sneezing, and sometimes fever and myalgia.
 In some patients, especially those with risk factors for severe disease who are under the age of 2 years, RSV will progress to lower respiratory tract involvement with various permutations of the classic findings of bronchiolitis: rhonchorous breath sounds, tachypnea, accessory muscle use, wheezes, and prolonged expiration.
 In severe cases, it may also present with findings of viral pneumonia, hypoxia, lethargy, apnea, and acute respiratory failure.

 The diagnosis of RSV and subsequent bronchiolitis is clinical and does not require confirmatory testing or imaging.
 Testing for RSV is discouraged unless the fact of its presence would alter medical decision-making.
 Specific testing for RSV may be useful to differentiate from other disorders and is available in two commonly used forms: rapid antigen testing and polymerase-chain-reaction-based (PCR) testing.
 Antigen testing is quick, inexpensive, specific, and is easily performed on nasal secretions.
 Nonetheless, sensitivity is only about 80% during RSV outbreaks.
 PCR testing is increasingly more common due to the proliferation of the technology, rapid results, ease of testing, a higher sensitivity rate than antigen testing, and the ability to detect numerous other organisms when performed as part of a PCR panel.
 The disadvantages of PCR testing include the cost of the test and the need for specialized equipment to process the test.
-Radiographic findings in RSV are identical to bronchiolitis in general, and are non-specific, and require interpretation in the context of the patient's illness.
+Radiographic findings in RSV are identical to bronchiolitis in general and are non-specific, and require interpretation in the context of the patient's illness.
 Chest x-ray findings of RSV bronchiolitis may include hyperinflation, patchy atelectasis, and peribronchial thickening; however, these may be difficult to distinguish from bacterial pneumonia.

 Treatment / Management

 Treatment for RSV falls into three categories: supportive care, immune prophylaxis, and antiviral medication.
 The majority of RSV and bronchiolitis cases require no specific medical intervention, and many attempted treatments throughout history are ineffective.
-Vaccines for RSV and therapeutic interventions in RSV remain a target of intense scientific interest.
+Vaccines for RSV and therapeutic interventions for RSV remain a target of intense scientific interest.

 The mainstay of treatment for patients with RSV is supportive care.
 The spectrum of supportive care includes nasal suction and lubrication to provide relief from nasal congestion, antipyretics for fever, assisted hydration in the event of dehydration (assistance may be by mouth, by nasogastric tube, or intravenously), and oxygen for patients experiencing hypoxia.
-Patients with severe presentation and respiratory compromise/failure may require ventilatory support in the form of a high-flow nasal cannula, CPAP, or intubation, and mechanical ventilation.
+Patients with severe presentation and respiratory compromise/failure may require ventilatory support in the form of a high-flow nasal cannula, CPAP, intubation, and mechanical ventilation.
 Hospitalization is recommended for patients who are experiencing or are at risk for moderate to severe disease, patients requiring supplemental fluids, and patients requiring respiratory support.

 Effective passive immune prophylaxis for RSV exists in the form of palivizumab, a humanized murine monoclonal antibody with activity against the RSV membrane fusion protein required for fusion with host cell membranes.
 Palivizumab must be administered monthly for the duration of the RSV season.
 Palivizumab is relatively expensive and is the subject of some debate regarding cost-effectiveness.
 The American Academy of Pediatrics publishes guidelines regarding which patients are candidates for palivizumab and its discontinuation in breakthrough infection, and we refer readers to those guidelines for specific recommendations regarding palivizumab eligibility.
-Broadly, these recommendations include prophylaxis for children in the first year of life with: prematurity less than or equal to 29 weeks gestational age, chronic lung disease of prematurity, congenital heart disease, or neuromuscular disorders.
+Broadly, these recommendations include prophylaxis for children in the first year of life with prematurity less than or equal to 29 weeks gestational age, chronic lung disease of prematurity, congenital heart disease, or neuromuscular disorders.

 There is a single antiviral medication approved for use against RSV in the United States, ribavirin.
 It is a nucleoside analog with application in several RNA viruses, and it shows in vitro activity against RSV and may be administered in aerosolized form.
-However, its use in RSV remains controversial due to expense, questions of danger to exposed health care providers, and questions of efficacy, specifically regarding mortality, length of mechanical ventilation, and length of hospital stay.
+However, its use in RSV remains controversial due to expense, questions of danger to exposed healthcare providers, and questions of efficacy, specifically regarding mortality, length of mechanical ventilation, and length of hospital stay.
 Ribavirin's routine use is discouraged, but it may be considered on a case-by-case basis.

 Children hospitalized secondary to RSV infection usually recover without sequelae.
 They are discharged in 3 to 4 days.
 High-risk infants have longer hospitalizations and have higher rates of mechanical ventilation and admission to the intensive care unit.